vjammi/datastructures/src/main/java/ds/patterns/dp/framework/readme_arc.md

 how many ways there are to get to stair three and so on

-once you draw this out you can see that it really lends itself to an iterative implementation where you go through and construct future values from past values a formal way to think about this is that any dp problem is a dag or a directed acyclic graph of sub-problems that go from easy to hard any of these representations is fine at this point and
+once you draw this out you can see that it really lends itself to an iterative implementation where you go through and construct future values from past values a formal way to think about this is that any dp problem is a dag or a directed acyclic graphTraversal of sub-problems that go from easy to hard any of these representations is fine at this point and

 I would also say that at this point don't think too much about how you're eventually going to implement it yet recursively or iteratively